rossaddison/yii2-house2house/README.md

 Use username: demo, password: Demo1234.
 All data will be deleted upon exiting the software.
 This is built into frontend/config/main.php.
 Bootstrap 4 - buttons, mobile layout, font adjuster - is used for the graphical interface.

 **How do I create a Daily Clean?**
 Go to Daily Clean and click the create button.
 A Daily Clean will appear on the Grid.
 Having setup your Postcodes, Streets, and Houses, under Houses, select your houses by means of ticking them in the grid and copying them to the selected Daily Clean.
 Postcodes and Streets have to be manually entered.
-An optional SQL update in the future is proposed as opposed to a migration containing all the UK's postcodes and streets.
+An optional SQL update/migration in the future is proposed to update the UK's postcodes and streets.

 **How do I see the individual cleans for the day?**
 Under the Daily Clean, if you click on the + sign, the grid will expand and you will be able to see all the cleans for that day.
 You will be able to mark as paid those that have paid you.
 Click on 'cleans' and you will see a more detailed list of the overall cleans.

 A useful feature is if you are lost you will be able to click on the address button to take you to Google maps.
 If the postcode is not that descriptive you can define a street by using Googles latitude and longitude coordinates for the beginning and end of the street.
+These streets will appear delineated on the map if you choose suitable 'begin' and 'end' coordinates for each street.

 **How do I change the sequence or order of my streets to clean?**
 Give the street an order number.
 Each order number should be unique.
 The Daily Clean will be sorted according to the order of the streets if you have more than one street under the Daily Clean.